-The room is divided in several spaces: the entrance, the bathroom, separated toilets, the main room, which will welcome a futon later in the evening, the veranda and a small room with a closet and dressing table.
-As you probably have guessed, the room did not lack a single equipment and came with a TV, air conditioning, a fridge, a tea making set, a hair dryer and toiletries.
+The room is divided into several spaces: the entrance, the bathroom, separated toilets, the main room, which will welcome a futon later in the evening, the veranda and a small room with a closet and dressing table.
+As you probably have guessed, the room did not lack a single piece of equipment and came with a TV, air conditioning, a fridge, a tea-making set, a hairdryer and toiletries.

 Determined to fully enjoy the ryokan experience, I decided to wear the yukata provided in the closet and sit on the veranda to take in the view before sunset.
 Just before dinner, I indulged in a stroll to the hot spring baths to take advantage of Iwamuro’s mineral-rich waters.

-After a relaxing moment in the hot onsen water, I ended up discovering a lovely rest room near the bath’s exit.
-With bay windows opening on the garden, overflowing bookshelves, refreshments and hot drinks and a wooden sculpture shaped like a tree in the center—a fairytale-like decor.
+After a relaxing moment in the hot onsen water, I ended up discovering a lovely restroom near the bath’s exit.
+With bay windows opening on the garden, overflowing bookshelves, refreshments, hot drinks and a wooden sculpture shaped like a tree in the center—a fairytale-like decor.

 Haute cuisine and explosion of flavors

 For dinner, a kaiseki course made of several dishes concocted by the chef was served in my bedroom.
 No worries if you have any food preferences or restrictions as the staff will carefully ask you about them beforehand.
-Each and every one of the dishes is carefully prepared highlighting the best products of the region: fresh sea food, vegetables in season, and edamame.
+Each and every one of the dishes is carefully prepared to highlight the best products of the region: fresh seafood, vegetables in season, and edamame.
 As the dinner went by, I discovered new textures and flavors (i.e. sea urchin, egg yolk cooked in miso), each presented with incredible refinement.

 This delicious evening ended with a maid coming in to prepare my futon, bringing a chamomile tea along the way.